-You can drive, use public transportation, and bike around Manitoba.

 If you have a vehicle, you can use your valid foreign driver's license for up to 90 days from your entry.
 Remember to apply for a driver's license before the 90 days is up.
-You may even consider getting a driver's license even if you don't drive.
+You may even consider getting most common ways to pay.
+It is important to note that sales taxes are imposed on most goods and services.
+This is not indicated on the tag price.
+Taxes are added when you pay at the counter.
+The Goods and Services Tax (GST) is 5% and the Provincial Sales Tax (PST) is 7% in Manitoba (2023).
+Find your food here: Where to buy traditional foods in Winnipeg.
+Can you distinguish a loonie from a toonie?
+Read Know your You can drive, use public transportation, and bike around a driver's license even if you don't drive.
 In Canada, a driver's license is the main form of ID.
 The agency to go to for licensing is Manitoba Public Insurance.
 If you're in Winnipeg (and don't want to drive), the Winnipeg Transit is a practical way to get around the city.
 You can buy a ticket or a Peggo card from various locations in person, by phone or online.
-You can also pay in cash but make sure to have the exact amount.
+You can also pay in cash, but make sure to have the exact amount.
 Drivers cannot provide change.
 You can get the Navigo app to know the bus routes and which bus number to take to reach your destination.
 Other Manitoban cities that have public transportation are Brandon and Thompson.
 Taxis are also available.
 You will need to call a taxi or cab company to book a ride.
 Rideshare like Uber are relatively new in the province.
 You will need to download an app and book in advance.
 Biking is a healthy way to get around.
 It's also cost-effective and good for the environment.
-Know the cycling rules before you go out there (check the resources below).
+Know cycling rules before you go out there (check the resources below).
 For example, biking on sidewalks is not allowed here.
 You have to follow the rules of the road.
 You also need to wear a helmet.
 Using safety equipment is required by law.
 Traffic is generally smooth and orderly even during rush hours.
 However, re-routing and delays can happen when there are accidents, road repairs, or during bad weather.
 It's always good to be prepared.
 Estimate enough time for travel and use traffic apps to get the latest information on road conditions.

-Bus info: Winnipeg Transit, Navigo Trip Planner Taxis/rideshare: Unicity, Duffy's, Uber, U2Go Traffic apps: 511 Manitoba, Waze, Google Maps Biking rules: Manitoba Bike Safety Manual
+Bus info: Winnipeg Transit, Navigo Trip Planner Taxis/rideshare: Unicity, Duffy's, Uber, U2Go Traffic apps: 511 Manitoba, Waze, Google Maps Biking rules: Manitoba Bike Safety Manual Getting connected when you start applying for jobs.

-Getting connected

-Having a smart phone is important not only for your safety, it can also help you get information quickly.
-You'll also need it when you start applying for jobs.

 There are many stores and shops where you can buy a cellular phone.
 They can come with phone service to make calls, text, and access the internet.
 Decide if you need a plan or prepaid account.
 The cost will vary depending on your needs and preferences.
 For example, if you are a heavy mobile user, you can choose unlimited calls, texts, and internet data.
 Of course, this will cost more than a plan with limited features.
 Family plans can be more practical.
-Members can share plan features and get discounts and free items.
+Members